pragmatrix/ScanRat/README.md

 	defines a rule that parses the string "Hello".

 - `oneOf` Parses one character of a string.
-The rule's return type is character.
+The rule's return type is a character.

 		let oneOrTwo = oneOf "12"